Wardrobe of Mary, Queen of Scots: Riding clothes

-Mary's Highland costume
+Highland costume

+James V, Mary's father, had worn Highland clothes, made from a "tartane" fabric and shirts called "Heland sarks".
 Mary and her court wore Highland clothes in Argyll and during visits to the north and Inverness.
 In June 1563 the court prepared "Hyeland apparell" for the progress to Argyll and Inveraray.
 Mary would wear a "marvellous fair" costume which had been a gift from Agnes Campbell the wife of James MacConel or MacDonald of Dunyvaig.
+The inventories of Mary's father, James V of Scotland, include Highland clothes, possibly made for his voyage around Scotland in 1540.

 The French author Brantôme claimed to have seen Mary in Highland costume.
 He said she looked like a goddess, as her beauty transformed such costume, as anyone who had seen her portrait in such clothes would agree.
 Such a portrait, if it ever existed, does not survive.
 Brantôme, like other French writers of the period, writes of the "barbarous fashions of the savages of her country".
+Mary's accounts mentions cloaks and hose, made "à la façon de sauvage" probably a version of the arisaid.

 Locally made woollen tartan or plaid was bought in Inverness.
 These cloths may not have closely resembled modern tartan fabrics.
 Some "Highland" items appear in inventories, including three Highland mantles in black, blue, and white, perhaps relating to these progresses, or used as masque costume.
 Among Mary's smocks or shirts, called "sarks", were four English blackwork sarks, and a "hieland syd sark of yallow lyning pasmentit with purpour silk and silver".
 Changing clothes to cross regional boundaries was traditional.
 Randolph, the English ambassador, joked about having to wear a yellow "safferon shyrte or a hylande pladde" if he went to Argyll.